What Is a White Sugar Glider?

 The genetic mutation that causes whiteness in sugar gliders is rare but occurs naturally in wild populations.
 However, black sugar gliders with white faces and cremino sugar gliders are also found in captive breeding programs where breeders selectively breed for these traits.
 It’s important to note that breeding for specific traits can lead to health problems if not done responsibly.

-See also What Do Sugar Glider Noises Mean
+See also What Causes Mosaic Sugar Glider

 In addition to affecting fur coloration, this genetic mutation also affects the structure of the animal’s hair follicles.
 Black sugar glider hairs are thicker than those of wild type sugar gliders and may be more resilient to breaking or falling out.
 The mutation can also impact the face of the sugar glider, causing a distinctive cremino pattern.